(2008-10-21)

 distributions.

-The name "distribution" come from the fact that those objects provide
+The name "distribution" comes from the fact that those objects provide

 a rigorous basis for classical 3-dimensional distributions of